ifsheldon/ideas_reifying/content/blog/AVP-Next-CHI/index.en.md

 staring at your hands.

 ![palms](./palms.png)
+> This also applies to English typing.
+With fuzzy matching, you can quickly type, say "hi", by pressing \[GHI\] twice, because the 3 × 3 combinations contains only a few that make sense.

 In Apple's patent, the illustrations already show that pressing different fingers with the thumb can correspond to different operations or control different UIs.
 So it's not that Apple doesn't know, it's that they haven't implemented